yuan-jiang/yuan-jiang.github.io/_posts/2020-09-18-how-to-import-millions-of-records-into-mysql.md

 {% endhighlight %}

 ### Summary
-How long does it take to import 1 milliton records?
+How long does it take to import 1 million records?
 It depends.
 As a reference though:
-It takes around 2 or 3 minutes for an AWS instance with 16G memory and 4 CPUs to import about 1 million records into a mysql instance also hosted by AWS.
+It took around 2 minutes for an AWS instance with 16G memory and 4 CPUs to import about 1 million records into a mysql instance also hosted by AWS.